praneethbv2/mySport/README.md

 # mySport
 mySportApp

-• Developed an android application from scratch that allows users to create a team and invite others to join.
+• An android application that allows users to create a team and invite others to join.
 User can create events and post messages to the team.

 • Team members can mark their availability and can check the availability of other team members for the event.